 cmd / blog

-I edit this blog using a simple Go static site generator co-located with the articles at croaky/blog.
+I edit this blog using a simple Go static site generator co-located with the articles.
+It is open source at croaky/blog.

 CLI